The Nottinghamshire and District

 |

-Was intention to vote against communicated to
+Was intention to vote against communicated to the company ahead of

 |